- Official Broke Protocol API Documentation

-Once you have the project loaded.
+After your packages are installed, you are Ready to import the BP Modding Package.
 Go to ‘Assets -> Import Package -> Custom Package.’
 After that, find and import your BPResources.unitypackage.

 This package contains the modding Resources you’ll need to create custom content for Broke Protocol.
 The next step is to import and wait a while for the package to decompress.